SillyMoo/concordance-go/README.md

 Options:
 - --outputFormat=[standard|wordIdx] - defines the output format, standard (the default) will output in the standard format as per the assignment pdf. wordIdx will output in the format ```token {frequency:sp1.wp1,sp2.wp2,...}``` where sp is the index of the sentence in which the word occurs, and wp is the index of the word within sentence.

+###Addtional performance notes
+As a quick check to confirm that the additional concurrency would not improve performance I created a concordance from the complete works of [shakespear](http://www.gutenberg.org/ebooks/100.txt.utf-8), piping the output to /dev/null.
+The output from 'time' is shown below:

+real    0m1.953s                                                                                                       │
+user    0m1.902s                                                                                                       │
+sys     0m0.086s

+We can see that real closely matches user (~2.6% delta), showing that we are quite effectively using the single thread without too much blocking (some blocking is inevitable, we are reading off disk after all).
+With some code changes and raising GOMAXPROCS we could make a parallel implementation.
+But it is probably better to split the file up in a separate process, and then stand up multiple instances of concordance-go to process the file parts, finally merging the multiple concordances in a final step (thus we could, using this mechanism, scale over multiple VMs/servers).